azerion/gamedock-sdk/docs/managingInGamePurchases.md

 ---

 In-app purchases refer to items or points that a player can buy for use within a game to improve a character or enhance the playing experience.
-These, together with the use of smart ads (described in “Smart Advertisements Support”) are the primary means by which games produce revenue for their makers.
+These, together with the use of smart ads (described in “Advertisement”) are the primary means by which games produce revenue for their makers.
 The Gamedock platform supports near real-time price changes and timed promotions.

-### Understanding the in-app Purchasing Strategy
+### Understanding the In-App Purchasing Strategy

 It is important to understand that within the Gamedock platform in-app purchases cannot be added on-the-fly or solely through the appropriate game’s store.
 The following strategy is used: